Aiday Isaeva: Life and career

 Aiday studied medicine at the Kazakh National Medical University.

 Pageantry

 Miss Kazakhstan 2008

 Having the Miss Shymkent title, Aiday previously participated in Miss Kazakhstan 2008.

 Miss Kazakhstan 2013

-Aiday was crowned as Miss Kazakhstan 2013 represented Almaty at the national pageant at the Palace of the Republic in Almaty, Kazakhstan, on December 5, 2013.
+Aiday was crowned as Miss Kazakhstan 2013 and represented Almaty at the national pageant at the Palace of the Republic in Almaty, Kazakhstan, on December 5, 2013.

 Miss Universe 2014

-Aiday competed at the Miss Universe 2014 pageant but Unplaced.
+Aiday competed at the Miss Universe 2014 pageant but was unplaced.